top of page

 What Will I Owe in Taxes if I Sell?

 The 1031 exchange defers this entirely — but only if you identify replacement property within 45 days and close within 180.
-This is where having a broker with an active off-market pipeline matters.
-In a tight market, the 45-day clock is what kills most exchanges.
-Learn more about how I help 1031 buyers find replacement properties fast.
+In a tight market, the 45-day clock is what kills most exchanges, which is why an active off-market pipeline matters.
+Learn how I help 1031 buyers find replacement properties fast →

-Is Now a Good Time to Sell an Apartment Building in San Diego?
+Is Now a Good Time to Sell in San Diego?

 For most well-positioned San Diego apartment buildings, yes — but with caveats.